Smocked Building Project

 Installation and workshops by New York based artist Annie Coggan.
 Film in collaboration with Exeter/Berlin artist Sam Godfrey.

-We're very excited to be pioneering the first Smocked Building Project by US artist, Annie Coggan, who will be covering Ruth Smith Gallery with a huge textile installation using smocked hessian.
+We're very excited to be pioneering the first Smocked Building Project by New York based artist, Annie Coggan, who will be covering the facade of Ruth Smith Gallery with an enormous site-specific textile installation using smocked hessian.

 Smocking Workshops- BOOK HERE